sergiotales1/CS/process.md

 During the [lecture 3 - Insertion Sort, Merge Sort](https://www.youtube.com/watch?v=Kg4bqzAqRBM&t=505s), we can see the teacher drawing something like the react fiber tree.
 They look a like because both are divide-and-conquer algorithms.

 [GPT detailed explanation](https://chatgpt.com/share/68613f94-3fac-8013-8aa5-a0f5208706b2)

+# To run jupyter notebook use python -m jupyter notebook